Tag: Winter

 -

-Vintage Christmas Aestehtic
+Vintage Christmas Aesthetic

 If I could describe our Christmas decoration aesthetic, I would say it’s a mix of Little Women meets Scandinavia.
 Think rustic ornaments, antique teacups, candlelit lanterns, knitted stockings, and orange slices dangling on a lit tree.
 The Scandinavian aspect is the simplicity of it all.
 Think little white houses, wooden figurines, cedar branches and embroidered…